enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 </table>
 </div>

-Note: N = 728 refers to the total count of records (i.e. contestant occurrences) in `survivor_data_final`; distinct persons may be listed in multiple records, across seasons and/or within seasons.
+*Note: N = 728 refers to the total count of records (i.e. contestant occurrences) in `survivor_data_final`; distinct persons may be listed in multiple records, across seasons and/or within seasons.*

 ![](final_project_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-Note: Since contestants can re-appear across seasons at different ages, we rely on discrete records from `survivor_data_final` (i.e. contestant occurrences) as the unit of analysis for this plot in order to ensure comprehensiveness of age data.
+*Note: Since contestants can re-appear across seasons at different ages, we rely on discrete records from `survivor_data_final` (i.e. contestant occurrences) as the unit of analysis for this plot in order to ensure comprehensiveness of age data.*

+We also included tables showing the mean days survived based on these demographic measures of interest.

 ### Personality Type